Getting Oriented

 Our audio lessons are 100% funded by heartfelt freewill donations from our listeners.
 These donations fund The Feldenkrais Project’s efforts to 1) offer all our visitors and donors the best learning experience and technology possible, 2) add new content, and 3) spread the word.

-Nick spends 50-100 hours on The FP each month.
+Nick spends about 20 hours per week on The FP.
 Additionally, paying our technical bills and compensating our part-time staff for the work Nick can’t do on his own requires around $25,000 annually.
 Your support really matters!

 By donating as little as $3 per month you can join the Feldenkrais Project, enjoy donor benefits, and support our work to share the life-changing benefits of Feldenkrais study as widely as possible.